LingrajAckerman/Numpy-task/README.md

 # assignment_2_guvi
-It consists of questions solved
+It consists of solved questions based on numpy module